A delicious, healthy side of Korean Kimchi..Yummy! :D

 2 large Chinese or Napa Cabbage

-Washed, cut into preferred sizes, and soaked in a brine solution consisting of 10 litres water (2.5 gallons) and 1 cup salt for 3 hours (I used my kitchen sink for this .)
+Washed, cut into preferred sizes, and soaked in a brine solution consisting of 10 litres water (2.5 gallons) and 1 cup salt for 3 hours (I used my kitchen sink for this :idea: .)
 Remove cabbage from brine and rinse in water twice.
 Squeeze out all the water and put into a large container.

 Some Chinese radish or daikon, a good bunch of green onions, 2 whole bulbs of garlic, 2 thumb sizes of fresh ginger, 4 medium onions